Blair1233/Class24/1-Lesson-Plans/02-GRC/2/StudentGuide.md

 - To complete these activities, you will need access to virtual machines and virtual networks.
 You will use these tools to practice attacking and securing systems.

-Note the following:
+Emphasize the following:

-* While you will not use the virtual machine until Module 3, we want to provide students ample time and resources to set up their environment so they are ready to work immediately when we start the module.
+* While we will not use the virtual machine until Module 3, we want to provide you ample time and resources to set up their environment so you are ready to work immediately when we start the module.

-* If you experience any issues during this set up process, you should schedule time to visit office hours so the instructional staff can assist.

 #### What is a Virtual Machine?

-:question: : Can you explain what a virtual machine is?

-Answer:
+:question: What is a Virtual Machine?

 - To most people, a computer means a desktop or laptop.
 These are the common **physical machines** we use in everyday life.